 Wellesley Senior – and Yaks – Carry the Hopes of Tibetan Peasants

 October 16, 2008 – A native of Hong Kong who now lives in Braintree, Mass., Wellesley College senior Jenny Chu is a political science major/economics minor who has the gift of gab.
 Her ability to sell a newly developed yak cheese to high-end restaurants made her a one-woman sales force recently, finding markets for cheese produced by one of China’s most prolific animals, the yak, to benefit poor farmers .

 Panel Discusses Causes and Consequences of Current Financial Crisis

 October 14, 2008 – Eric Hilt, an economic historian, will talk about the historical parallels to the current crisis during the panel discussion “Donkeys, Elephants, Bulls and Bears!”
 Wednesday, Oct.
-22, at 12:30 pm in Pendleton Atrium on the Wellesley campus.
+22, at 12:30 pm in Knapp Atrium on the Wellesley campus.
 Economics faculty members Olga Shurchkov, Malhar Nabar, Joseph Joyce and Akila Weerapana will join him to address the consequences and causes of the financial crisis.